 The Basel Convention obligates Parties to promote capacity building of sound waste-management technologies in several ways.
 The Parties shall cooperate in the transfer of technology and management systems and help each other in the development of technical capacities, especially those Parties which may need and request technical assistance in this field.
 Special emphasis is laid on the need for giving assistance to developing countries in the fulfillment of their obligations under the Convention.
-The cooperative capacity building between the Parties as well as other international organizations should promote the development of environmental sound management of hazardous and other wastes, the adoption of new low-waste technologies, and generally advance public awareness of issues relating to the Basel Convention.
+The cooperative capacity building between the Parties as well as other international organizations should promote the development of new low-waste technologies, and generally advance public awareness of issues relating to the Basel Convention.
 The coordination of this exchange of information is entrusted to the Secretariat, which has to collect and pass on information received by the Parties on sources of technical assistance and training.